 There is no longer any cap on the number of endorsements Tech Nation is permitted to award, so there is no strategic decision to be made about when to apply.
 You should just apply when you feel you are ready.
-However, a key consideration may be if you have an existing visa which is due to expire and you hope to be able to ‘switch’ from within the UK.
-You can seek further guidance on timings from our legal partners, Kingsley Napley.
+However, a key consideration may be if you have an existing visa that is due to expire and you hope to be able to ‘switch’ from within the UK.
+You can seek further guidance on timings from our legal partners, Fragomen.

 How long will the endorsement application take?